nxp-imx/oem-prov-app/Documentation/user_guide.md

 </tr>
 </tbody>
 </table>

-# Configuration file
-The configuration file of the OEM Provisioning Application is managed through a customizable yaml file.
-The user can modify the template provided ([config.yaml](../config/config.yaml)).

 # Modes of operation
 The OEM Provisioning Application supports two primary modes of operation: __device provisioning via cloud__ and __offline provisioning__ modes (including __device provisioning via proxy__ and __product based provisioning__).
 Bellow, we describe each mode and provide example of usage.